artainmo/total_perspective_vortex/README.md

 During the training phase, the KNN algorithm stores the entire training dataset as a reference.
 When making predictions, it calculates the distance between the input data point and all the training examples, using a chosen distance metric such as Euclidean distance.<br>
 Next, the algorithm identifies the K nearest neighbors to the input data point based on their distances.
 In the case of classification, the algorithm assigns the most common class label among the K neighbors as the predicted label for the input data point.
 For regression, it calculates the average or weighted average of the target values of the K neighbors to predict the value for the input data point.

-KNN is often considered a good choice for small datasets because it is easy to setup and effective on low-dimensional datasets.<br>
+KNN is often considered a good choice for small datasets because it is easy to setup and effective on low-dimensional datasets.
 KNN can capture non-linear relationships in the data.
-If the small dataset exhibits complex patterns, KNN can adapt to it.
+If the small dataset exhibits complex patterns, KNN can adapt to it.<br>
 Its training is very fast as it only needs to store the training samples.
 Which is good for real-time processing and subsequent self-updating.
 Some variations of KNN, such as the Large Margin Nearest Neighbors (LMNN) algorithm, support incremental learning by updating the nearest neighbor search structure as new data arrives.<br>
 However when the dataset is large it is computationally expensive and thus slow.
 Also when dataset is large KNN becomes memory expensive by keeping a copy of it in memory.<br>
 Thus overall KNN is best for small datasets.